Lenny Lipton

-Leonard Lipton (May 18, 1940 – October 5, 2022) was an American author, filmmaker, lyricist and inventor.
+Leonard Lipton (May 18, 1940 – October 5, 2022) was an American author, filmmaker, lyricist, and inventor.
 At age 19, Lipton wrote the poem that became the basis for the lyrics to the song "Puff, the Magic Dragon".
-He went on to write books on independent filmmaking and become a pioneer in the field of projected three-dimensional imagery.
-His technology is used to show 3D films on more than 30,000 theater screens worldwide.
+He wrote books on independent filmmaking and was a pioneer in the field of projected three-dimensional imagery.
+Lipton developed 3D technology that is used in RealD 3D theaters and is used to show 3D films on more than 30,000 theater screens worldwide.

 In 2021, he published The Cinema in Flux, an 800-page illustrated book on the history of cinema technology.

 Early life

 Lipton was born in Brooklyn, New York.
 He majored in physics at Cornell University after starting out in electrical engineering.
 A self-described "mediocre student", he only excelled once he found a field he loved.
 Lipton urged schools to be more "accepting of eccentric people with a different point of view because we are the people who make the difference."